-- ▶ Separation of Editor and Runtime: The Editor and Runtime are administered separately in zenon.
-An infection of the Editor database by an attacker does not automatically lead to an infection of Runtime. - Encryption (from version 7.00): Optional strong encryption of communication in the zenon network and of communication between Editor and Runtime. - Encrypted passwords:The password for the Editor database can be stored in an encrypted form. - SQL server:
+Separation of Editor and Runtime: The Editor and Runtime are administered separately in zenon.
+An infection of the Editor database by an attacker does not automatically lead to an infection of Runtime.

+- Encryption (from version 7.00):

+Optional strong encryption of communication in the zenon network and in the communication between Editor and Runtime.

+- ► Encrypted passwords:

-The MS SQL server is only required on computers with the zenon Editor for configuration or for the zenon Analyzer server.
+The password for the Editor database can be stored in an encrypted form. - ▶ SQL server: - The MS SQL server is only required on computers with the zenon Editor for configuration or for the zenon Analyzer server.
 The zenon Runtime does not require an SQL server.
-Only install the MS SQL server if you need it for operation of zenon and configure it restrictively.

-- ► File signature (from Version 7.00 on): checking of the file signature of the Runtime. - Authentication (from Version 7.00 on): Only authenticated clients will obtain access to a zenon server. - Limited rights:
+Only install the MS SQL server if you need it for operation of zenon and configure it restrictively. - File signature (from Version 7.00 on): checking the Runtime file signature. - ► Authentication (from Version 7.00 on): Only authenticated clients will have access to a zenon server. - Limited rights: